A lot or a little?

 SEA OF THIEVES aspires to give us the power to live out our greatest pirate fantasies.
 Players band together in groups of two to four (you can also play alone, but it makes things significantly harder) to form a seagoing crew.
-The team votes on a voyage, identifies their goal on a map, then sets about raising and angling sails while navigating a sloop or galleon toward their objective.
+The team votes on a voyage, identifies its goal on a map, and then sets about raising and angling sails while navigating a sloop or galleon toward the objective.
 You may encounter other player-controlled ships along the way, which could lead to seafaring combat likely to involve cannon fire, patching hull holes with planks, and bailing water with a bucket.
-Once you've arrived at your destination, you'll drop anchor and head ashore, find the location where X marks the spot, pull out a shovel, and begin digging for treasure, keeping an eye out for angry skeletons, poisonous snakes, and any additional supplies or loot that might be scattered around the island.
+Once you've arrived at your destination, you'll drop anchor and head ashore, find the location where X marks the spot, pull out a shovel, and begin digging for treasure -- keeping an eye out for angry skeletons, poisonous snakes, and any additional supplies or loot that might be scattered around the island.
 Treasure in hand, you'll head to the nearest outpost to trade it for gold -- which can be spent on gear and items to make your pirate stand out -- and to increase your pirate reputation so that you can purchase more perilous (and rewarding) treasure hunting voyages.

 Is it any good?

-It's best to go into this entertaining teamwork building pirate adventure without any expectations.
+It's best to go into this entertaining teamwork-building pirate adventure without any expectations.
 That's because Sea of Thieves doesn't play like your typical online game.
-It's not about growing your pirate avatar into a powerful character with peerless skills and invincible gear -- veterans and rookies can play and voyage together with virtually no difference in their abilities, save the senior player's experience -- but instead sharing an adventure with friends.
-The best parts come when players are calling out to each other over their headsets in a joint effort to accomplish an objective, whether it's the crew member in the crow's nest saying she sees a galleon with masts raised on the horizon or someone else excitedly announcing their shovel has hit wood.
-It's an extremely team-oriented experience, with everyone working towards and sharing in the same goals, rewards, and failures.
+It's not about growing your pirate avatar into a powerful character with peerless skills and invincible gear -- veterans and rookies can play and voyage together with virtually no difference in their abilities, save the senior player's experience -- instead, it's about sharing an adventure with friends.
+The best parts come when players are calling out to each other over their headsets in a joint effort to accomplish an objective, whether it's the crew member in the crow's nest saying she sees a galleon with masts raised on the horizon or someone else excitedly announcing his shovel has hit wood.
+It's an extremely team-oriented experience, with everyone working toward and sharing in the same goals, rewards, and failures.
 And once a voyage is finished, players won't necessarily be talking about the loot they acquired or what they spent their gold on, but rather anecdotes about the time they cooperated to perform an anchor-assisted 180-degree turn to come about on another ship, spied a shipwreck and dove into the sea to find a glowing skull, or stood together on the bow to witness a shimmering sunset creating a sea of sparkles (water has never looked prettier in a game).